 - Value for money: 4⁄5

-The Alpinestars Patron Gore-Tex trousers accompanied me from the UK to Georgia, a 4000-mile trek through the depths of European winter that saw torrential rain, snow, storms, endless motorway miles and dirt tracks.
+The Alpinestars Patron Gore-Tex trousers accompanied me from the UK to Georgia, a 4000-mile ride through the depths of European winter that saw torrential rain, snow, storms, endless motorway miles and dirt tracks.
 And through it all the trousers proved tough, waterproof, durable and comfortable.

 But before we get too deep into this review, bear in mind the Patron trousers are best suited for winter.